krgross/bma590-course-notes/docs/04-SmoothRegression.md

 We will illustrate LOESS smoothers with the bioluminescence data found in the ISIT data set.
 These data are featured in @zuur2009, and can be found by visiting the webpage associated with the book.
 A link to this webpage appears on the course website.
 The data were originally reported in @gillibrand2007seasonal, and detail the number of sources of bioluminescence detected along a depth gradient in the North Atlantic.
 The name of the data set ("ISIT") refers to the type of camera used in the study.

+The methods that we discuss in this chapter allow a flexible specification of how the predictor(s) are associated with the mean response.
+All of the methods we discuss are variations on regression.
+As such, they inherent all of the usual regression assumptions about the distribution of the errors, namely, that the errors are iid draws from a Gaussian distribution.

-An important caveat to this example is that because these data represent a locations along a transect, they are likely characterized by substantial autocorrelation.
-The methods that we illustrate in this section ignore that autocorrelation and instead assume that the residual errors are independent.
+Unfortunately, the bioluminescence data discussed in this chapter violate these assumptions rather severely.
+We will see right away that the data display the usual non-constant variance that we expect when measuring an ecological abundance, namely, larger responses are also more variable.
+In addition, because these data are collected at locations along a transect, they are likely characterized by substantial autocorrelation.
+For the sake of illustration, we ignore both the non-constant variance and the autocorrelation in the analyses that follow.
 See the discussion of [GAMMs] to learn about coping with autocorrelation in generalized additive models.

 ```r